La finta semplice

 However, since its premiere in 1769, the opera was not staged until modern times.
+It was given in March 1985 at the Bloomsbury Theatre as part of the Camden Festival conducted by Nicholas Cleobury, directed by Robert Carsen, with Patricia Rozario, Glenn Winslade and Janis Kelly among the cast.

 It was performed at the 2006 Salzburg Festival, as part of the production of all of 22 Mozart's operas.
 The performances were published in the collection of DVDs known as M-22 by Deutsche Grammophon.

 Composition history

 The opera was something of a temporary career setback for Mozart, amid a childhood otherwise characterized by universal success and stardom.
 The instigation of the work was a suggestion made by Emperor Joseph II to Mozart's father Leopold during a visit made to the Imperial capital of Vienna by the Mozart family (10 January 1768 to the end of December 1768).
 Leopold wanted to promote the exceptional talent of young Mozart with the hope of establishing him as an opera composer.

 The Emperor suggested to Leopold that Wolfgang write an opera for performance in Vienna to show his remarkable skills to the Viennese public as he had already done all over Europe.

 Leopold needed a good libretto, and he had the choice between seria and buffa.
 He noted that the seria singers available in Milan were mediocre, while the buffa singers were excellent.
 "There are no singers here for serious opera.
 Even Gluck's tragic opera Alceste was performed entirely by opera buffa singers.
 He too is now writing an opera buffa " (30 January 1768).
 Leopold thus chose a buffa libretto, and for so doing, he simply went to the established librettist in Vienna, who happened to be the Florentine Marco Coltellini, an Italian "poet" who was to replace Metastasio as "poeta cesareo" at the Imperial court of the Habsburgs in 1769.

 Together they selected a libretto by Goldoni, the master of the commedia dell'arte genre.
 Coltellini modified the libretto somewhat, especially act 3.
 He abandoned some arias, replaced a few with his own, and in some cases, kept the original Goldoni aria in the scene while adding a new one of his own, with the result that a few scenes ended up with two arias instead of one, as was the norm, usually coming at the end of the scene.
 In Coltellini's version, four scenes start with an opening aria and end with another: act 1, scene 3, nos.
 4 and 5 arias; act 2, scene 6, nos.
 16 and 17 arias; act 3, scene 1, nos.
 22 and 23 arias; act 3, scene 2, nos.
 24 and 25 arias.

 Some writers claim that, when the opera was finished, "the performers apparently disliked it" The "failure" of La Finta Semplice in Vienna, which went through rehearsals, but didn't reach full performance, has been the object of similar hazy and cursory descriptions.